 - Sensitivity to light or glare.
 Some injuries or disorders can force victims to avoid sources of light due to sensitivity and pain.

 - Loss of vision.
-Blindness changes the victim’s life forever and many victims are forced to rely on others while they adjust to lives without sight.
+Blindness changes the victim’s life forever.
+Many victims are forced to rely on others while they adjust to a life without sight.

 Our Chicago auto injury lawyers understand the financial and emotional impact that the loss of vision has on the victims of car, truck and motorcycle accidents.
 In many cases, the loss of their vision impairs their ability to maintain employment and costs them their independence.
-These factors must be considered when determining the value of your claim and we will aggressively pursue all of the compensation you are entitled to by using every legal avenue available.
-There are limits to the amount of damages you can recover from a negligent driver’s insurance, but your own insurance may be able to cover the difference.
+These factors must be considered when determining the value of a financial recompense claim.
+Our legal team will aggressively pursue all of the monetary compensation you are entitled to receive by using every legal avenue available.
+There are limits to the extent of damages you can recover from a negligent driver’s insurance, but your own insurance may be able to cover the difference.

-Rosenfeld Injury Lawyers has helped thousands of car, truck and motorcycle accident victims recover compensation for the payment of their medical bills, the value of lost wages and the emotional and physical pain and suffering they’ve endured.
-Our knowledge and experience will ensure that you have the best chance of success with your case and we will leave no stone unturned when seeking avenues to recover damages on your behalf.
+Rosenfeld Injury Lawyers has helped thousands of car, truck and motorcycle accident victims recover compensation to pay their medical bills, the value of lost wages and provide money for the emotional and physical pain and suffering they have endured.
+Our knowledge and experience will ensure that you have the best chance of successfully resolving your case.
+Our reputable personal injury lawyers will leave no stone unturned when seeking avenues to recover damages on your behalf.

-Contact us today to arrange a free consultation with one of our award winning Chicago auto accident attorneys so that we can review your legal options and let you know everything that you can expect throughout the legal process.
-Since we work on a contingency basis, you will never need to worry about how or whether you can pay for our services.
-We only receive payment after securing damages on your behalf and if we are unable to recover the compensation you are entitled to, our services will be free of charge.
+Contact us today to arrange a free consultation with one of our award-winning Chicago auto accident attorneys so that we can review your legal options and let you know everything to expect during the legal process.
+Since we work on a contingency basis, you never need to worry about how or whether you can pay for our services.
+We only receive payment for our legal work after we secure damages on your behalf.
+If we are unable to recover the monetary compensation you are entitled to receive, our services will be free of charge.